mui/mui-x/docs/data/migration/migration-pickers-v7/migration-pickers-v7.md

 The default value of the `closeOnSelect` prop has been updated to `false` for all Picker components with complex views.
 Only `<DesktopDatePicker />` and `<DesktopDateRangePicker />` have `closeOnSelect` set to `true` by default.

-This change goes hand in hand with the change of the default `actions` prop value for the `<PickersActionBar />` component.
+This change goes hand in hand with the new default `actions` prop value for the `<PickersActionBar />` component.
 The default value of the `actions` prop has been updated to `['cancel', 'accept']` for all Picker components with complex views, except for `<DesktopDatePicker />` and `<DesktopDateRangePicker />`.

-If the updated values are not suitable for your use case, you can override them.
+If the updated values do not fit your use case, you can override them.

 ## Slots breaking changes